MobileAppDevelopment-Fall2025/Personal-Finance-Manager/SECURITY.md

 - Automated testing for security vulnerabilities.
 - Periodic security audits and assessments.

-Thank you for helping to keep our project safe and secure!
+Thank you for helping to keep my project safe and secure!